raspberrypilearning/cress-egg-heads/README.md

 -vf scale=1296:972 test_timelapse.mp4
 ```

-So `–r` means the video frame rate, here we’re using 10 frames a second, that’s about right for a time lapse film.
+The `–r` specifies the video frame rate.
+Here we’re using 10 frames a second; this is adequate for a time lapse film.
 It’s used twice to avoid avconv dropping similar looking frames.
-The `–i` is the input filename, notice the `%04d` from before.
+The `–i` is the input filename; notice the `%04d` from before.
 The `–vcodec` specifies the codec (encode/decode) format of the video you’re making.
-YouTube uses this codec for streaming (h264).
-The `–crf` option specifies the compression quality level.
-20 is about average, lower numbers give higher quality but also increase file size.
-The `–g` option is the GOP value (this is needed if you upload the video to YouTube later).
-Finally the `–vf` option specifies a video filter that scales the images down to the given height and width.
+We've specified H264; YouTube uses this codec for streaming.
+The `–crf` specifies the compression quality level.
+20 is an average value; lower numbers give higher quality but also increase file size.
+The `–g` specifies the GOP value; this is needed if you upload the video to YouTube later.
+Finally, the `–vf` specifies a video filter that scales the images down to the given height and width.
 Scale values can be tweaked as necessary.

 Once the encoding process has finished you’ll be returned to the command prompt.
-It may take a while to finish so be patient.
-Maybe it’s time for a cup of tea.
-You can then use the command below to play back the film on the Raspberry Pi.
+It may take a while to finish so be patient; maybe it’s time for a cup of tea.
+When the process has completed you can use the command below to play back the film on the Raspberry Pi.

 `omxplayer test_timelapse.mp4 –o hdmi`

 Please note that it is much faster to do the encoding on a desktop PC or Mac.
 Visit [this page](http://libav.org/download.html "Get Libav") to download the appropriate version for your operating system.

-If you want to delete all the files from this test run then use the following command.
+If you want to delete all the files from this test run then use the following command:

 `rm test_*.*`
 ##Step 5: Start recording the main time lapse film

 Before you start time lapse recording the cress egg heads there are several things you should consider.
 The most important is the physical location where the recording will take place.
 This needs to be somewhere warm with sunlight and that can be left *undisturbed* for a whole week (a classroom windowsill might not be ideal).
 Even slight movements will seem really noticeable in the final cut.